As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Silica, or silicon oxide, or SiO2 makes up a large percent of the magma which forms felsic rocks.
+Silica, silicon oxide, or SiO2 makes up a large percent of the magma which forms felsic rocks.
 It can take up anywhere from 45% to 75% of the composition.

 Mafic Igneous Rocks

 The second classification based on chemical composition can be thought of as the more metallic of the two.
-Magnesium and iron are the minerals which dominate this composition, and they melt at much higher temperatures.
+Magnesium and iron are the minerals that dominate this composition, and they melt at much higher temperatures.
 Basalt and gabbro fall into this category.